 Medicare MSA Plans don't cover Medicare Part D prescription drugs

-If you join a Medicare MSA Plan and need drug coverage, you'll have to join a Medicare Prescription Drug Plan.
+If you join a Medicare MSA Plan and want Medicare drug coverage, you'll have to join a separate Medicare drug plan.
 To find available plans in your area, you can:

 - Visit the Medicare Plan Finder.